Cantera/cantera-website/pages/science/species.rst

 For each species, a species definition is required.

-A species can be defined in the CTI format using the :cti:class:`species` entry.
+A species can be defined in the CTI format using the :cti:class:`species` entry, or in the YAML format by adding an entry to the :ref:`species
+<sec-yaml-species>` section of the input file.

 Species Name